ebeninca/fip16/README.md

 ## Fixes/modifications:

+v62.004
+- Deleted Polonese Cup to have enough free compobj to use in other expansions
+- FIFA CWC Setup Stage 2, trying to avoid a rare TBD when the host team and the AFC/CAF champions are the same.

 v62.003
 - AFCON and AFC Cup periodicity of 2 years (Only the results of the closer one before the WC will be used to qualify)
 - BRAZ/ARGE calendar overhaul, avoided all date conflicts between championships